Resize Settings

 Resize Existing Images

 If you have a lot of images already and want those to be resized too, you can check this next box to make sure the bulk optimizer resizes them.
-Enabled by default for 6.1.6+
+Enabled by default in 6.1.6+

 Resize Other Images